Jordan Halsey Photography

-If I had to encapsulate my feeling towards photography, I am fascinated by things in transition, and if anything, all I would like to do is record that image.
+If I had to encapsulate my feelings towards photography, I am fascinated by things in transition, and if anything, all I would like to do is record that image.
 I am often drawn to landscapes in flux, in the intermediate stage of before and after.
-I find the intermediate state of being most evident in the urban landscape.
+I find the intermediate state to be most evident in the urban landscape.
 To capture this intermediate state is why I started taking pictures of Los Angeles as a long-term project, to capture it in its changes over my lifetime.
 I am fascinated with the shadows of time and the layers that get revealed through the process of deconstruction.
 I certainly do not consider myself a photographer, but I have been taking photographs my whole life.
 I began taking pictures with a Nikon EM that I acquired when I was 14.
 In architecture school, I had access to some decent cameras and a black and white darkroom that I frequently used, but it was not until I was 28 that I bought a Nikon F3 that I began taking photographs in a more organized way.
-I had a friend who would tell me what film to shoot on.
+I had a friend who would tell me what film to shoot.
 I would shoot only that until he would say to me to change.
 When I started shooting with a Mamiya 7II, a rangefinder, I learned how to get the exposure that I wanted in a fully manual way.

 I love the works of Bernd & Hilda Becher and Candida Höfer.
 If I had more desire for diligence, which is not my direction, I would shoot with a 4 X 5, rectify my perspective lines, and work in that vein.
 That is not what I am after.
 All of my photographs have been about just learning the mechanics, and finding things I like to do this with, is how I take the pictures.